-I realized I didn’t actually have any good examples for you, so I went out yesterday with my friend Lynn and took a few photos using my phone as a mirror.
 The basic idea is to hold your phone face up, without a case and with no lens hood on your camera, with the edge right up against the lower part of your lens to create a reflection of what’s above.
 You can tilt it up and down a bit to change what’s reflected.
 Just experiment until you see something interesting through your viewfinder or on your LCD.

 You can, of course, also use an actual mirror.
 Your phone is handy because you usually have it with you.
 If you’re using your phone to take the photos, you might want to try a mirror, or check out the prism idea below.